 The Best Chairs for Osteoporosis

 Osteoporosis affects 3 million people in the UK alone and develops over a long period of time.
 Finding the right specialist seating for someone with osteoporosis is important to maintaining their comfort and quality of life with what can be a very complex condition, but you also have to bear in mind other external factors like sitting on and getting off the chair with brittle bones.
 Our seating assessors have thought of a few things to look out for in specialist seating for people with osteoporosis.
+For details on seating for more conditions, take a look at our seating eBook.

 What is Osteoporosis?